 Ed.S. in Educational Leadership

-The Citadel is now accepting applications for a Tri-County Cohort serving Charleston, Berkeley and Dorchester counties.
-Classes begin Fall 2019 at the Lowcountry Graduate Center.
+The Citadel is now accepting applications for Cohorts serving Charleston, Berkeley, Beaufort, and Dorchester counties.
+Classes begin Fall 2020.

 The Specialist in Educational Leadership (Ed.S.)
 Degree is an advanced graduate degree between the Master’s and Doctoral degrees.
 In accordance with South Carolina Certification Regulations, The Citadel offers an Ed.S. major that prepares candidates for certification at the superintendent’s level.